Huntington extends 'fair play banking' to business customers

 Effective Sept.
 1, the bank began giving business customers 24 hours to cover an overdraft before imposing a fee.

-Huntington Bancshares is giving its business customers a break at a time when many could use a few more dollars in their pocket.
+Huntington Bancshares is giving its business customers a break at a time when many could use a few more dollars in their pockets.

 Effective Sept.
 1, the bank began giving business customers 24 hours to cover an overdraft before imposing a fee.